hustvl/YOLOS/README.md

 # You Only :eyes: One Sequence
 </div>

-* **TL;DR:** We study the transferability of the vanilla ViT pre-trained on mid-sized ImageNet-1k to the more challenging COCO object detection benchmark.
+**TL;DR:**  We study the transferability of the vanilla ViT pre-trained on mid-sized ImageNet-1k to the more challenging COCO object detection benchmark.

-* This project is under active development.
+This project is under active development.

+* Jun 8, 2021: We add a [notebook](./VisualizeAttention.ipynb) for self-attention visualization of `[Det]` tokens, check it out!

 <br>